 - ownership of the dog is transferred to another person

-If you would like to make a complaint about a dog in Wudinna & Districts, please contact Council's Manager of Environmental & Community Services.
+If you would like to make a complaint about a dog in the Wudinna Council area, please contact Council's Manager Environmental Services.

-If you have lost your dog in the Wudinna District you can either check the Council website 'Notice Board' for any impounded dogs or contact Council's Manager of Environmental & Community Services.
+If you have lost your dog in the Wudinna District you can either check for impounded dogs by contacting Council's Manager Environmental Services.
 Details will be taken of the lost dog and notices displayed where appropriate for a minimum of 3 days.

 Wudinna & District's Animal Management Plan